 SPI_prepare.
 The parameters have the same meanings as the corresponding parameters to

 Using a cursor instead of executing the statement directly has two benefits.
 First, the result rows can be retrieved a few at a time, avoiding memory overrun for queries that return many rows.
-Second, a portal can outlive the current procedure (it can, in fact, live to the end of the current transaction).
-Returning the portal name to the procedure's caller provides a way of returning a row set as result.
+Second, a portal can outlive the current C function (it can, in fact, live to the end of the current transaction).
+Returning the portal name to the C function's caller provides a way of returning a row set as result.

 The passed-in parameter data will be copied into the cursor's portal, so it can be freed while the cursor still exists.

 NULL to let the system select a name

 An array of actual parameter values.
 Must have same length as the statement's number of arguments.

 An array describing which parameters are null.
 Must have same length as the statement's number of arguments.

 SPI_cursor_open assumes that no parameters are null.
 Otherwise, each entry of the

 nulls array should be

 ' ' if the corresponding parameter value is non-null, or